docker-library/docs/tomcat/README.md

 ## Documentation

-Documentation for this image is stored in the [`tomcat` directory](https://github.com/docker-library/docs/tree/master/tomcat) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
+Documentation for this image is stored in the [`tomcat/` directory](https://github.com/docker-library/docs/tree/master/tomcat) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
 Be sure to familiarize yourself with the [repository's `REAMDE.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

 ## Issues